 Chase Sapphire Preferred® Card

 This now-classic card consistently ranks as a favorite year after year, and it’s easy to see why.
 For starters, it boasts a generous welcome offer.
-New cardholders can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year — worth up to $1,050 in travel rewards when you book through the Chase travel portal!
+New cardholders can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening — worth $750 in travel rewards when you book through the Chase travel portal!

 One of the reasons that the Chase Sapphire Preferred® Card is such a crowd favorite is because Chase Ultimate Rewards points are straightforward and easy to redeem.
 Just use them to book your travel directly in the Chase portal for a fair value of 1.25 cents each for hotels, airfare, rental cars, cruises, and experiences.
 Or, you can choose to transfer directly to many large travel partners like Marriott, United, and Southwest.